 12 Ask of me a great amount as a dowry, and I will give whatever you ask of me, but give me the young lady as a wife.”

 Dinah’s Brothers Avenge Dinah

 30 Jacob said to Simeon and Levi, “You have brought trouble to me, making me a stench among the inhabitants of the land, among the Canaanites and the Perizzites.
-I, being few in number, they will band together against me and attack me, and I will be destroyed, I and my house.”
+I am few in number, and they will band together against me and attack me, and I will be destroyed, I and my house.”

 31 They said, “Should he treat our sister like a prostitute?”

 7 As they went on their way, Jesus began to say to the multitudes concerning John, “What did you go out into the wilderness to see?
 A reed shaken by the wind?
 8 But what did you go out to see?
 A man in genteel clothing?
 Those who wear fine clothing are in kings’ houses.
 9 But why did you go out?
 To see a prophet?
 Yes, I tell you, and much more than a prophet.
 10 For this is he, of whom it is written,

 ‘I will send my messenger ahead of you,